FourLineCode/redis-go/README.md

 # Run CLI

-Clone the project and run the following command
+Clone the project and run the following commands

 ```
 make run